wandb/docs/docs/guides/hosting/privacy-settings.md

 * Hide this team from all non-members
 * Make all future team projects private (public sharing not allowed)
 * Allow any team member to invite other members (not just admins)
-* Disable public sharing to outside of team for reports in private projects.
-This disables existing magic links.
+* Turn off public sharing to outside of team for reports in private projects.
+This turns off existing magic links.
 * Allow users with matching organization email domain to join this team.
     * This setting is applicable only to [SaaS Cloud](./hosting-options/saas_cloud.md).
 It's not available in [Dedicated Cloud](./hosting-options/dedicated_cloud.md) or [Self-managed](./hosting-options/self-managed.md) instances.
 * Enable code saving by default.